MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Optional_Task_1_Create_an_image.md

 - **Create a Logo**:

-    1. Navigate to Business Chat within the Microsoft 365 App by typing in the following URL in your Edge browser: <a href="https://copilot.cloud.microsoft.com" target="_blank">copilot.cloud.microsoft.com</a>.
+    1. Navigate to Business Chat within the Microsoft 365 App by typing in the following URL in your Edge browser: <a href="https://m365.cloud.microsoft/chat" target="_blank">m365.cloud.microsoft/chat</a>.
-    1. In **Business Chat**, copy and paste the sample prompt into the prompt field:
+    1. In **Business Chat**, ensure that the **Web tab** is selected, then copy and paste the sample prompt into the prompt field:

         **Sample Prompt**